nilox94/VCamera/README.md

 The original image can be transformed by overriding the method `transform` of class `VCamera` in a new subclass.

-For fast development vcamera can be runned and displayed using opencv as in
+For fast development vcamera can be runned and displayed using opencv (`-p`)
 ```
-./example.py
+sudo ./vcamera.py -i /dev/video0 -o /dev/video1 -f flip sunset -p
 ```

 Some example filters to use at `transform` can be found at `filters.py`.